-Research funding is available through grants sponsored by the ALA/ALVRE Research Grant fund.
+Research funding is available through grants sponsored by the ALA/ALVRE Research Grant fund and the Seymour Cohen Research Grant.
 For the Academic Year 2014-2015, the Research Committee of the ALA will coordinate the review and selection process for our grants.
 The following research grants are available to our fellows:

 ALA/ALVRE RESEARCH GRANT

 The purpose of this grant is to support basic, translational, or clinical research projects in laryngology, voice, outcomes and related subjects.

 Amount: $10,000.00 Maximum.

 ALA - Seymour R. Cohen Research Grant